deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 "*What?!"*

-"Gotta make sure the, ah…receptacle we're making for you fits in all circumstances."
+"Gotta make sure the, ah...receptacle we're making for you fits in all circumstances."
 Kovač said.

-Adam rubbed his face and looked around for something to distract him, or convince him this was just a weird dream. "*Me cago en la leche…"* he muttered.
+Adam rubbed his face and looked around for something to distract him, or convince him this was just a weird dream. "*Me cago en la leche..."* he muttered.

 "Language." she chided.
 "Come on, sooner it's up, sooner I'm done!"